 Luckily we have a few tricks up our sleeves.
 Before the start of camp, groups create their own “contracts” and even sign them to acknowledge that they will abide by their agreed upon group rules.
 Common agreements include being kind to one another, no bullying, communicating clearly, working together as a team and so on.
 When a group member inevitably breaks the contract, it provides the instructors an opportunity to open a dialogue with the group, remind them about the rules they all created together, and ask them to self-reflect.

-Throughout the discussion, we reminded them that it’s ok to mess up and it will probably happen again.
-Instead of having a long conversation anytime someone in the group made a mistake, our group came up with a “code word.”
+Throughout the discussion, they were reminded that it’s ok to mess up and it will probably happen again.
+Instead of having a long conversation anytime someone in the group made a mistake, the group came up with a “code word.”
 If any group member noticed that someone broke one of the rules of the contract, they could say the word “buoy” to remind that person they had gone too far.
 They even came up with consequences all on their own to hold everyone accountable.
 If someone was called out more than three times, they would have to buss the tables for their entire group at their next meal.

 Having to figure out who they are while social pressures are at an all time high often makes middle school and high school a tough time.
-At Overnight Camp, we intentionally equip kids with tools they can use in real-world situations.
+At Avid4 Adventure Overnight Camp, we intentionally equip kids with tools they can use in real-world situations.
 They are challenged to reflect on and choose what type of people they want to become.
 These tough conversations almost always end up with better behavior for the duration of camp (and beyond).■